Dog Safety Tips

-So, we have touted security cameras time and time again, and here we are back with another one.
+Our second tip on keeping your dog safe is using a dog security camera.
+Now, we have touted security cameras time and time again, and here we are back with another one.
 Dog security cameras are basically just kitted out CCTV cameras with a few extra bits of functionality.

 Take the Furbo dog security camera (our recommendation), this is a camera which has a bark alert, letting you know when your dog is barking.
 This can be really useful if your dog is prone to barking when you are out the house, letting you know if you perhaps need to stop them from being restless when leaving them.

 The Furbo also comes with a treat dispenser, being able to load up the camera with treats and fire one out every so often helps to keep them calm and happy.
 On top of this, being a camera, you can obviously see if anyone has broken into your house and is taking your dogs.
 All in all, an absolute must buy for anyone serious about owning dogs.